Mesothelioma and Asbestos Trust Funds

 How Are Asbestos Bankruptcy Trusts Created?

-Mesothelioma trust funds are generally created through Chapter 11 bankruptcy courts and funded with enough money to compensate future claims, thereby allowing people with all types of asbestos-related diseases to file a claim with the trust fund instead of suing the company.
+Mesothelioma trust funds are generally created through Chapter 11 bankruptcy courts.
+They comprise enough money to pay for future claims.
+Asbestos victims can file a trust fund claim rather than suing a company.

 Mesothelioma patients may be able to file claims against one or more trusts.
-The process may require you to provide medical records, a physician statement and an asbestos exposure summary.
-An experienced asbestos lawyer can provide you with a list of asbestos bankruptcy trusts and help you navigate the trust fund process.
-These trust funds are available to help people with all types of asbestos-related diseases, but mesothelioma claims usually result in the highest compensation.
+The process requires medical records, often a physician statement and asbestos exposure summary.
+An experienced asbestos lawyer will provide a list of asbestos bankruptcy trusts.
+They can also help you navigate the trust fund process.
+Trust funds are available to help people with all types of asbestos-related diseases.
+Mesothelioma claims usually result in the highest compensation.

-Some asbestos manufacturers that didn’t have enough financial standing to reorganize and establish a trust fund, instead filed for Chapter 7 bankruptcy liquidation.
-Through the Chapter 7 liquidation process, a company sells off its assets and the courts distribute the money to claimants and others.
+Some companies didn’t have enough financial standing to establish a trust fund.
+They instead filed for Chapter 7 bankruptcy liquidation.
+Through reorganization, they sell off assets, and courts distribute money to claimants.

 Companies Submit Plans to Bankruptcy Court

-Companies that can’t afford to pay their asbestos liabilities and want to continue in business must submit detailed plans to the bankruptcy court for reorganization.
-These plans include the amount of money they will put into the trust to pay current and future asbestos claimants and creditors.
+Some companies can’t afford to pay asbestos liabilities.
+They must submit plans to a bankruptcy court for reorganization.
+These plans include how much will go into the trust for asbestos claimants and creditors.

 Asbestos Claims Estimates Are Established

 The court holds estimation proceedings, which resemble court trials.
-In these proceedings, each interested group offers its own estimate of how much money should be put into the trust for asbestos claims.
-They support their estimates with how much the company paid in compensation for prior asbestos claims, and with testimony from experts, which include legal experts who are knowledgeable about the value of past asbestos lawsuit settlements.
+Each interested group estimates how much should go into the trust.
+They support their estimates based on the amount paid for prior asbestos claims.
+They also include testimony from experts.
+These legal experts are knowledgeable about the value of past asbestos lawsuit settlements.

 Judge Considers Reorganization Plan

 The bankruptcy judge weighs the evidence, including the estimates and expert testimony.
 The judge then determines how much money should be set aside for asbestos claims.
-It can take many years and multiple estimation proceedings for the court to grant approval.
-Once the plan is approved, the company transfers the money to a trust fund and a trustee is appointed to manage the trust.
+It can take many years for the court to approve.
+Once approved, the company transfers the money to a trust fund, and a trustee manages the trust.

 Trustee Manages the Fund

-An appointed trustee manages the trust and the claimant process to ensure enough funds are available to compensate future victims.
+An appointed trustee manages the trust and the claimant process.
+They ensure that enough funds are available to future victims.
 Trustees must provide annual reports on the financial state of the trust.

 How Asbestos Trust Fund Claims Compare to Other Mesothelioma Claims

-Trust fund claims are a legal option for victims of asbestos exposure, but they differ from lawsuits and VA claims.
-Asbestos trust fund claims are procedurally different from filing a lawsuit in court, but they can still pay significant compensation to people injured by asbestos products.
+Trust fund claims differ from lawsuits and VA claims.
+Although, they can still pay significant compensation to people injured by asbestos products.

-Compensation from lawsuits comes through mesothelioma settlements or jury verdicts.
-Asbestos companies that successfully filed for bankruptcy reorganization and established trusts are protected from future asbestos lawsuits because claims are handled by the trust fund rather than by the reorganized company.
+Compensation from lawsuits comes through settlements or jury verdicts.
+Trust funds protect bankrupt asbestos companies from future asbestos lawsuits.
+The trust fund handles future claims rather than the reorganized company.

-VA claims are technically not legal claims, but they offer compensation and health care to veterans of the U.S. armed forces and their families.
-A qualified attorney from a mesothelioma law firm can help you determine your legal options.
+VA claims are not legal claims.
+They offer compensation and health care to veterans of the U.S. armed forces and their families.
+A qualified mesothelioma law firm can help you determine your legal options.

 FACT Act and Asbestos Tort Reform

 The federal government monitors asbestos trust funds and how they disburse money.
-One law that seeks to govern trust funds, known as the Furthering Asbestos Claim Transparency (FACT) Act, has drawn criticism from plaintiffs’ lawyers and support from defendants’ lawyers.
+The Furthering Asbestos Claim Transparency Act is one example.
+It has drawn criticism from plaintiffs’ lawyers and support from defendants’ lawyers.

-The FACT Act would amend the bankruptcy code to make asbestos trust funds report their payouts.
-Those who oppose the act note it would put the personal information of claimants in a public database.
-The bill repeatedly stalled in the legislature in previous years.
-It remains stalled and no noteworthy actions have been taken since 2017.
+The FACT Act would make asbestos trust funds report their payouts.
+Some state it would put claimants’ personal information in a public database.
+The bill stalled in the legislature in previous years.
+It has stalled without action since 2017.

 DOJ Review of Trust Fund Claims

-Since late 2018, the Department of Justice has increased scrutiny of asbestos trust funds, urging more accountability.
-The department has indicated trust funds lack adequate safeguards to prevent fraudulent claims and mismanagement.
+Since 2018, the U.S. Department of Justice has called for more accountability.
+The department has indicated that trust funds lack adequate safeguards.
+Such safeties would prevent fraudulent claims and mismanagement.

-In September 2018, the department filed an official Statement of Interest in the bankruptcy proceedings for Kaiser Gypsum Company.
-Shortly after, the department challenged the appointment of a trustee for the Duro Dyne company trust, claiming the attorney was too conflicted to represent the interests of future claimants.
+In September 2018, the department filed an official Statement of Interest.
+The filing came during the bankruptcy proceedings for Kaiser Gypsum Company.
+Shortly after, the department challenged the appointment of a Duro Dyne company trustee.
+They claimed the attorney was too conflicted to represent future claimants.

 Common Questions About Asbestos Trust Funds